President Néstor Kirchner Fellowship

 February 1st – May 22nd, 2016: Consultation Period: Questions to be sent to firstname.lastname@example.org .

 March 1st, 2016: Opening of the reception of Applications.

 May 23rd, 2016: Deadline for submission of Applications.

 August, 2016: Announcement in Buenos Aires of the four selected Fellows and subsequent publication of the announcement at the official website.

 Calendar of the Fellowships

-Questions may be directed by e-mail to email@example.com with the subject line “Questions about the PNK Fellowship.”
-Questions will be accepted and responded to during the Consultation Period (February 1st – May 24th, 2015).
+Questions must be sent to email@example.com with the subject line “Questions about the PNK Fellowship.”
+Questions will be accepted and responded to during the Consultation Period (February 1st – May 22nd, 2016).

 Applying to this Fellowship implies complete acceptance of the RULES, which can be found on the official website: www.becanestorkirchner.org.